 ABOUT cassandra

 Cassandra Scott-Finn is an award-winning multidisciplinary artist based on Bundjalung Country (Byron Bay, Australia).
-Working across photography, sculpture, performance, and installation, she explores biophilia, climate awareness, and the interdependence between people and place.
+Working across photography, sculpture, performance, installation, and analogue moving image, she explores biophilia, ecosexuality, climate consciousness, and the interdependence between people and place.

-A finalist in the Bowness Photographic Award, National Photographic Portrait Prize, Olive Cotton Award, and Galah Regional Photography Prize, Scott-Finn has been commissioned by institutions including the Museum of Old and New Art (MONA).
-Her work is held in public and private collections.
+Highly Commended in Sculpture at Scenic World and a finalist in the Bowness Photographic Prize, National Photographic Portrait Prize, Olive Cotton Award, and Galah Regional Photography Prize, Scott-Finn has been commissioned by the Museum of Old and New Art (MONA), with works held in public and private collections.

 ¡™∞ª have fun doing what you love.